 Pusan Landing and Retreating to the Imjin River

-As Harry Hawksworth was docked at Pusan, Korea when he arrived to the Korean War.
-African American US troops played instruments as they arrived and created a grand entrance.
-Starting in December 1950, Harry Hawksworth and the Gloucestershire Regiment traveled by foot up to the Yalu River without spotting a Chinese soldier.
-Even though he was told that he would be back home by Christmas, he knew that wasn't going to be true after the US and British troops had to withdraw to the Imjin River.
+Harry Hawksworth recalls arriving in Korea and docking in Pusan.
+He describes how African American United States troops were playing instruments as they arrived and creating a grand entrance.
+He shares how he, along with the Gloucestershire Regiment, traveled by foot up to the Yalu River in December of 1950 without spotting a Chinese soldier.
+He remembers being told he would be back home by Christmas and shares how he knew that would not happen after the US and British troops were forced to withdraw to the Imjin River.

 The Battle of the Imjin River on Hill 144

-Harry Hawksworth and his B Company, Gloucestershire Regiment had to retreat back to a village near Choksong along the Imjin River in late 1950 due to the Chinese joining the war.
+Harry Hawksworth shares how he and the rest of his company were forced to retreat back to a village near Choksong along the Imjin River in late 1950 due to the Chinese entering the war.
 After digging into trenches, performing reconnaissance trips, and guarding Allied trenches, he was startled by a possible Chinese invasion of Hill 144.
-Luckily, it was not the Chinese yet, but as the end of April 1951, Chinese were coming close to an assault with the British.

 The Battle of the Imjin River and Being Taken as a POW

-Harry Hawksworth's B Company, Gloucestershire Regiment fought the Chinese from Hill 144 until he was told to retreat to Hill 235 (Gloster Hill) in order to join with A Company and Captain Anthony Farrar-Hockley's troops.
-Due to the quick retreat, most of the troops had to leave their extra ammunition in the valleys below.
-Harry Hawksworth used 6 crates of 2 inch mortars to fend off Chinese troops.
-Once all ammunition was used, Captain Farrar-Hockley order "every man to fight for themselves," but everyone became prisoners of war (POWs).
+Harry Hawksworth's B Company, Gloucestershire Regiment, fought the Chinese from Hill 144 until he was told to retreat to Hill 235 (Gloster Hill) in order to join with A Company and Captain Anthony Farrar-Hockley's troops.
+He shares how most of the troops had to leave their extra ammunition in the valleys below due to the quick retreat.
+He describes how he used six crates of two-inch mortars to fend off Chinese troops.
+Once all ammunition was used, he recalls that Captain Farrar-Hockley gave the order "every man to fight for themselves," but everyone became prisoners of war (POWs).

 Life as a POW in Camp Changsong From April 1951 to July 1953

-Harry Hawksworth walked at night for 6 weeks until he reached prisoner of war (POW) Camp Changsong in May 1951.
-Many of the British POWs escaped, but all were caught and punished by being placed in solitary confinement depending on the distance they escaped.
-After getting down to 7 stones (98 pounds) due to eating only one bowl of rice with one cup of water a day, Harry Hawksworth became very sick.
-As the Chinese brainwashing continued, US and British POWs fought to survive every single day.
+Harry Hawksworth shares how he walked at night for six weeks until he reached the prisoner of war (POW), Camp Changsong, in May 1951.
+He remembers how many of the British POWs escaped but notes that all were caught and punished by being placed in solitary confinement depending on the distance they escaped.
+He recalls becoming very sick after getting down to seven stones (ninety-eight pounds) due to eating only one bowl of rice with one cup of water a day.
+He recalls brainwashing sessions held by the Chinese and remembers how the US and British POWs had to fight to survive every single day.

 The Release of British POWs After Armistice

-Harry Hawksworth knew that peace talks must have been starting while he was trying to survive in a Chinese POW camp called Camp Changsong because the Chinese began to feed the POWs larger rations of food each day.
-This would help to fatten up the 95 pound Harry Hawksworth who had been held there since May 1951.
-Once the armistice was signed in July 1953, Harry Hawksworth and the other POWs were brought to Panmunjom at the 38th parallel.
-This is where they crossed over the famous Freedom Bridge back into Allied hands.
+Harry Hawksworth recalls knowing that peace talks must have been starting while he was trying to survive in a Chinese POW camp called Camp Changsong because the Chinese began to feed the POWs larger rations of food each day.
+He shares how this helped him fatten up after being held captive since May 1951 and weighing only ninety-five pounds.
+He explains that once the Armistice was signed in July 1953, he and other POWs were brought to Panmunjom at the 38th parallel.
+He recalls that it was there where they crossed over the famous Freedom Bridge back into Allied hands.